 An asset that is difficult to value may very well dovetail right into reason #2 - estates that have to file an estate tax return - because the personal representative and the IRS or state taxing authority will inevitably get into a battle over the true value of the unique asset for estate tax purposes.

 An asset that is highly illiquid may cause the estate to remain open until the asset can be sold.
 Otherwise, one or more creditors or beneficiaries of the estate may be forced to take over ownership of an undesirable asset.

 Estates With Beneficiaries Who Cannot Stand Each Other

 Nothing can drag out the probate process like a good old-fashioned family feud.
 When beneficiaries do not get along or will not speak to each other, the personal representative will be forced to go to court to get permission from the probate judge to do just about anything.

 Often in these situations, one or more of the beneficiaries will hire their own attorneys, who will then proceed to question everything and bring the process to a grinding halt.
 And if the will is contested, then it can take years for the validity of the will to be sorted out.

 The Wrong Personal Representative

-Choosing someone to serve as a personal representative who is not good with money, disorganized, very busy with their job and/or family, or irresponsible - you get the idea - will cause the probate process to drag on and on.
-This is because this type of person will simply not be able to handle all of the responsibilities and duties that go along with serving as a personal representative.
+Choosing someone to serve as a personal representative who is not good with money, disorganized, very busy with their job or family, or irresponsible will cause the probate process to drag on and on.
+This is because this type of person will not be able to handle all of the responsibilities and duties that go along with serving as a personal representative.